openshift/hypershift/docs/content/how-to/aws/migrate-hosted-cluster.md

 Regarding the Workers nodes assigned to the cluster, during the migration they will still point to the same DNS entry, and we, under the hood, change the DNS Records to point to the new Management Cluster API, that way the node migration is transparent for the user.

+!!! note
-> **NOTE**: One considerations we should have is, both Hypershift deployments Source Management cluster and Destination Management cluster, had to have the `--external-dns` flags, in order to maintain the API server URL with the same entry.
+    One considerations we should have is, both Hypershift deployments Source Management cluster and Destination Management cluster, had to have the `--external-dns` flags, in order to maintain the API server URL with the same entry.
 If that's not the case, the HostedCluster could not be migrated.

 ```bash
 --external-dns-provider=aws \